knzai/zola-build/README.md

   test:
     runs-on: ubuntu-latest
     steps:
-    #the deploy action requires a checkout and it's messy to do a checkout in public first (gotta deal with deletes etc)
+    #the deploy action requires a checkout.
+It's messy to do a checkout in public
+    #first (gotta deal with deletes etc, making zola force build, etc) so it's
-    #so it's simpler to checkout in root first, then content in folder.
-Or easier just don't use the root in such a way
+    #simpler to checkout in root first, then the content in folder.
+Or even easier
-    #that you can't have it still be in the root of the repo.
-Just checkout docs into the root!
+    #just don't use --root in such a way that you can't have it still be in the root
+    #of the repo.
+Instead just checkout docs into the root!
 But you can do it:
     - uses: actions/checkout@master
     - uses: actions/checkout@master
       with: